-8.a BACT Determination - Aggregate Crushing and Screening.
-The proposed use of high pressure wet suppression systems, including spray or fog nozzles operating at a minimum pressure of 80 psig, has been determined to meet the requirements of BACT for the proposed crushing and screening equipment at this facility.
-Because there are other wet suppression systems (e.g. sonic fogging systems) that utilize a lower water pressure but provide equivalent or superior levels of emission control, the permit allows for the use of wet suppression systems reviewed and approved by SWCAA that provide equivalent or superior control of particulate matter emissions.

-8.b BACT Determination - Fugitive Dust.
-The proposed use of wet suppression has been determined to meet the requirements of BACT for fugitive dust emissions from storage piles, material transfer points, and haul roads at this facility.
+- 8.a BACT Determination Aggregate Crushing and Screening.
+The use of high pressure wet suppression systems, including spray or fog nozzles operating at a minimum pressure of 80 psig, has been determined to meet the requirements of BACT for the proposed crushing and screening equipment.
+Because there are other wet suppression systems (e.g. sonic fogging systems) that utilize a lower water pressure but provide equivalent or superior levels of emission control, the permit will allow for wet suppression systems reviewed and approved by SWCAA that provide equivalent or superior control of particulate matter emissions. - 8.b BACT Determination Fugitive Dust.
+The use of wet suppression has been determined to meet the requirements of BACT for fugitive dust emissions from storage piles, material transfer points, and haul roads at this facility. - 8.c.
+Nonroad Engine Tier Certification.
+The nonroad engines approved by this permitting action comply with applicable EPA certification requirements, but are not subject to BACT.